 Cash payments are not accepted by the University for tuition or accommodation fees.
 Cash deposited directly into our bank account will also not be accepted.

-You'll pay for a full-time course in three instalments - 50% on enrolment and then 25% on 12 January 2023 and 27 April 2023.
+You’ll pay for a full-time course in two instalments – 50% at enrolment and 50% on the last Thursday of the 4th month of your course.

 For part-time courses, you have two options:

-- Two Instalments: 50% at enrolment and 50% on 25 January 2024
+Two Instalments: 50% at enrolment and 50% on the last Thursday of the 4th month of your course

-- Eight instalments: 12.5% at enrolment, followed by 12.5% each month until May 2024.
+Eight instalments: 12.5% at enrolment, followed by seven equal monthly payments.

 You will need to complete an online withdrawal form if you’re thinking about withdrawing from your course.
 You can find these within the MyHull Portal, under the ‘Useful Forms’ section.
 Before we finalise your withdrawal we will make contact with you to offer you the necessary advice and support.